 Airbnb’s stories highlight the people who own the homes listed and the travelers who visit there.
 These emotional videos, seen online and on broadcast television, do a brilliant job of conveying the benefits of using Airbnb while highlighting the human connection between hosts and their visitors.

 Non-profit charity: water features the stories of the people to whom they bring clean drinking water.
 They show how donations are transformed into self-sustaining clean water infrastructure in developing communities. charity: water creates further emotional connections by interspersing stories with beautiful, moving photos from the communities in which they’re working in.
 The organization offers these powerful assets to those who want to create their own story-driven charity water campaign on social media.

 Today’s great brand stories share traits that enable them to engage, educate, entertain and inspire audiences while achieving their marketing objectives.
 Here are a few to keep in mind when coming up with stories for your brand:

 People don’t necessarily bond with brands alone, but they can deeply connect with the humans who relay the brand’s message.
 Having your founder, staffers and/or customers help tell your story is a powerful way to accomplish this.

 Show us, don’t tell us

 Tell someone five great reasons they should buy your product and they will remember nothing.
 Share a story about how you invented a product that quietly transformed an entire neighborhood in Pittsburgh, and they will remember the product, the name of the town and your URL.
 Visuals or not, illustrating your point through narrative is much more powerful and memorable.
 Statistics tell.
-Stories sell.
+Branded storytelling sells.

 Speak to your audience, not every audience